Consumer and commercial law includes, by way of example, but not limitation, matters involving:

-“Contested consumer or commercial matters” means law suits filed in a court of record in which an answer is filed and which have been resolved other than by “No Answer Default” or “Dismissal for Want of Prosecution”.
+The phrase “contested consumer or commercial matters” is defined to include lawsuits filed in a court of record in which an answer is filed and which have been resolved other than by “No Answer Default” or “Dismissal for Want of Prosecution”.

-The TBLS website provides a list of the specific requirements that apply the specialty area oof consumer and commercial law which incude the definitions, substantial involvement, reference, and other certification and recertification requirements.
+The TBLS website provides a list of the specific requirements that apply the specialty area of consumer and commercial law which includes the definitions, substantial involvement, reference, and other certification and recertification requirements.

-The attorney must have been counsel from initiation through resolution of the suit and representation completed.
+The attorney must have been counsel from initiation through the final resolution of the suit.
 Contested consumer or commercial matters may also include cases involving issues of consumer or commercial law submitted to binding arbitration either before or after suit is filed, however, these will be considered on a case by case basis.

 Standards for Attorney Certification in Consumer and Commercial Law